beacon-biosignals/StableHashTraits.jl/README.md

 stable_hash(a) == stable_hash(b) # true
 ```

+StableHashTraits aims to guarantee a stable hash so long as you only upgrade to non-breaking
+versions (e.g. `StableHashTraits = "1"` in `[compat]` of `Project.toml`); any changes in an
+object's hash in this case would be considered a bug.

 ## Why use `stable_hash` instead of `Base.hash`?

 This package can be useful any time one of the following holds: